EduardStroescu/RippleLink-Frontend/README.md

 To address this scalability issue, a more efficient approach would be to implement an SFU (Selective Forwarding Unit) pattern.
 In this model, a backend server acts as a media relay, with clients sending their video and audio streams to the server.
 The server then forwards these streams to the other clients, reducing the number of connections each peer needs to manage.

 For my purposes the current implementation is sufficient.
-Maybe I'll consider implementing the SFU pattern in the future, it depends.
+I'll consider implementing the SFU pattern in the future.
 If you want to look into it check out [MediaSoup](https://mediasoup.org/).